National Dodgeball League rules: Teams

 Teams consist of six players with up to four substitutes.
 It is normally said that all players must be in uniform.

-Coed teams may consist of either gender, however at least two players of each gender must participate at the start of each game.
+Co-ed teams may consist of either gender, however at least two players of each gender must participate at the start of each game.

 Open teams may consist of either gender.
 Any ratio of men and women may participate, including all male and all female teams.

 Substitutions

 Substitutions must be made prior to the start of the game.
 No substitutions can be made during a game, except in cases of injury.

 Retrievers

 Retrievers are individuals designated to retrieve balls that go out of play.
 Teams are responsible for providing retrievers.
 The number of retrievers required will be determined by the tournament director.

 Teams may use players that are out as retrievers.

 Retrievers may not enter the court at any time.

 Retrievers may not wear jerseys of the same style as their team uniform.

 Retrievers are only allowed to field balls from their side of the court.